WhiteMatrixTech/Hydra-Developer-BootCamp/Projects/Quatrefinance/TEAM.md

  - **Separation of concern or Parent-Child pattern**.
  - **Modular approach**.

-The base contract `DexPoolOneFile` is a compressed is modular, compressed into one file for easy verification.
+The base contract `DexPoolOneFile` is modular, compressed into one file for easy verification.
 It is responsible for creating new instances of the proxy contract.
-Every call to the `DexPoolOneFile` from the frontend results in contract creation.
+Most of the calls to the `DexPoolOneFile` from the frontend results in contract creation.
 So, each created band or community is identified by a unique contract address.
 For instance, if Bob launched a new band to raise loan, in the backend, a seprate contract is created for this course.
 Subsequent interact from Bob and every other participants of the same community is done from the created address.
 The initialization is done using an existing module from the **[Openzeppelin library](https://github.com/OpenZeppelin/openzeppelin-contracts)**.
 Shoutout to the OZ guys who made it available for us to use.
 Using unique salt parameter during initialization gives us an assurance that two bands cannot coexist.
 Since each band is administered from an entirely different address location hence no single point of failure.

 Aside of band creation utilities, other functional utilities in the **DexPoolOneFile** are administrative.
 We achieve this using a custom access moderating contract `Auth.sol`.